Ananda Krishnan (director): Career

 In 2016, he produced and directed an action thriller film Metro under his banner Metro Productions.

+in 2024, he worked on his upcoming film Non-Violence.

 Personal life

 Ananda Krishnan was the son of Arul Mozhi Varman and Rajivee.
 His brother Dhanraj Rajendran, who works for Wipro in United States had always encouraged him.
 He studied until 12th grade in St.Patrick Matriculation Higher Secondary School, Pondicherry.
 Right from his school days, he was inclined towards writing short stories and participated in several speech competitions, which later pulled him to join B.Sc., Visual Communication Course (2006) in The New College, Chennai.
 He married Shrilekha on 24 August 2017 in Madurai.